imagej/napari-imagej/doc/examples/trackmate.rst

 Processing tracks with napari-stracking
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-While the `napari-stracking`_ plugin is capable of performing it's own particle tracking, it also comes with some track processing tools.
+While the `napari-stracking`_ plugin is capable of performing its own particle tracking, it also comes with some track processing tools.
 To use napari-stracking, install the plugin from ``Install/Uninstall Plugins...`` menu in napari.
 After transferring TrackMate's tracks and spots to napari select the kind of track processing you want from the napari-stracking plugin menu.